Entry 013 · Feb 03, 2026

 §

 What jailbreaks reveal is not that the language models are poorly designed.
 What they reveal is that safety is not a property but a distribution of probability.
 A model, singularly, is neither safe nor unsafe.
 It's safe in certain contexts and unsafe in others.
-The line in between those contexts is not fixed.
-The grandmother's jailbreak works because the model has learned that sentimental family stories are safe.
-That learning is correct in 99.9% of cases.
-The jailbreak exploits the 0.1%.
+The line between those contexts is not fixed.

-You cannot remove that vulnerability without removing the model's ability to recognize sentimental family stories as safe.
+You cannot remove that vulnerability without removing the model's ability to recognise sentimental family stories as safe.
 And if you do that, you have made the model worse at being useful.
-This really narrows the question to something basic: how much safety are you- the model builders- willing to trade of capability?
-Every action done in favour of safety takes something out as a compromise.
-The models are learning to say "I see what you're doing, and no".
-This is progress.
+This really narrows the question to something basic: how much safety are you — the model builders — willing to trade off for capability?
+The models are learning to say "I see what you're doing, and no." This is progress.
 But it is not a solution.
-It is the same defensive pattern humans use when they recognize manipulation.
-And humans get manipulated anyway, perhaps because people doing the manipulating are also getting better.
+It is the same defensive pattern humans use when they recognise manipulation.
+And humans get manipulated anyway — perhaps because people doing the manipulating are also getting better.

 §